To get the best experience while viewing this site, it is recommended that you upgrade to a modern browser version of Chrome or Firefox.

 • Know where your glucagon kits are.
 Glucagon is a shot that raises blood sugar quickly in low-blood-sugar emergencies.
 Someone in your family or at school will be trained to use the glucagon kit.
 A kit should be kept wherever you spend a lot of time.

-• Talk with your healthcare team if your blood sugar always gets low at a certain time of day.
+• Talk with your health care team if your blood sugar always gets low at a certain time of day.
 Your diabetes plan may need to be changed.

 • Always wear your bracelet or necklace that says you have diabetes.
 Then people will know how to help you if your sugar gets low.